1ay1/neowall/README.md

 ### Why another wallpaper daemon?

 Because the existing ones didn't crash the way we wanted them to.
 Just kidding – we actually focused on *not* crashing, which turned out to be surprisingly effective.
+Turns out proper error handling is better than artistic segfaults.
+Who knew?

 ### Is this production-ready?

 It sets wallpapers.
 On Wayland.
 Until it doesn't.
 You decide what "production-ready" means to you.
+We've been using it for months without issues, but then again, we wrote it, so we know exactly which buttons not to press.

+### Will this eat my RAM?

+Only a little bit.
+Like, a polite amount.
+Your browser tabs are doing far worse things behind your back.

+### Can I trust C code written by someone with this sense of humor?

+Bold of you to assume correlation between humor quality and code quality.
+But yes, we take the actual code seriously.
+The jokes are just coping mechanisms.

 ## Support